Welcome to the 2018-2019 School Year at Jackman Ave JPS

 12:45-3:15 Instructional Time

 We want to remind all our families to please ensure that they are sending snacks/food items that are made in a peanut & tree nut-free facility.
 This will help reduce the risk of a student having an anaphylactic reaction to a serious nut allergen.
 Please take a moment to talk with your child about the importance of NOT sharing any snacks/food items with others as this can pose a risk to students with serious allergies.

-We offer supervised lunchrooms at Jackman.
-Our Grade 1-3 students eat on the first floor at tables in the General Purpose Room (GPR).
-There are 2 Lunchroom Supervisors to supervise.
-Our Grade 4-6 students eat at their desks in their classrooms on the third floor.
-There are 3 Lunch Room Supervisors to supervise.
-All students eat lunch from 11:35-11:55 AM, and then go outdoors to play in our supervised school yard, from 11:55-12:45 PM.
+We offer supervised lunchrooms at Jackman, on a rotating basis.
+Primary students are supervised in the GPR while eating lunch from 11:35-12:00 pm, while the Junior students are outside playing in the school yard with supervision.
+At noon, we rotate the two groups of students.
 We remind students to follow school rules, be respectful, responsible, and kind.
 As we have students with severe allergies to nuts, we remind all families that there are to be no nut products included with lunches (e.g. no peanut butter).
 We are also a Platinum Eco School, and we follow a Boomerang and Litter-less Lunch programs (any food uneaten at lunch goes home, and any lunch wrappers or garbage also goes home - we encourage the use of recyclable containers for lunch).
 Some of our families prefer to have their child(ren) go home for lunch with a family member or caregiver.
 We also have some families who have their Daycare provider pick up their child at school and have them eat lunch at their Daycare.
 Please ensure that you have communicated with your child's teacher if your child is to go home or is picked up by Daycare.

 Hot Lunch Program